A myoelectrically controlled arm prosthesis restores various natural functions to your hand. The electronic hand can perform different types of grips.

 If you are covered by public health insurance, your health insurance company first requires a doctor’s prescription and a cost estimate.
 As soon as we receive your prescription, we will send both documents to the respective health insurance company.
 It takes some time before we get either an approval or a rejection notice.

-Many wonder whether the health insurance company covers all prostheses or only those with the most basic features.
+Many wonder whether the health insurance company covers every kind of prosthesis or only those with the most basic features.
 Generally speaking, after an individual examination, your health insurance company covers the costs for the services that you as a patient actually need.
 The health insurance company will not pay for services that are not included in the catalogue of services of the respective health insurance company.

 If you have private health insurance, the scope of the reimbursement of costs is determined individually according to your contractual agreements.